ai-1st/aws-tools/README.md

 ## Data Format

-All AWS tools return data in a consistent format with two main properties:
+All AWS tools return data in a consistent format with three main properties:

 - **summary**: A human-readable text summary of the data, optimized for LLM context
 - **datapoints**: The raw data points in JSON format for charting and analysis
+- **chart**: A Vega-Lite chart specification

 This design prevents LLM context overflow while providing both human-readable insights and structured data for visualization.

 ## Chart Integration

-Tools that generate charts (like `awsCloudWatchGetMetrics` and `awsGetCostAndUsage`) return Vega-Lite chart specifications that can be used to generate PNG and SVG files.
+Some tools return Vega-Lite chart specifications that can be used to generate PNG and SVG files.
+See individual tool documentation for specific chart features and capabilities.

 ### Chart Generation Utilities